frontendpatterns/frontendpatterns.dev/src/content/patterns/route-based-splitting.md

 ## Solution

-Apply the Route-Based Splitting pattern by automatically splitting code at route boundaries for natural loading chunks, and reinforce it with concise examples or tests.
+Automatically splitting code at route boundaries for natural loading chunks.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.